 On death penalty and castration – While many activists feel that death penalty/castration are befitted in such cases, Nair says this is not a permanent solution.
 “There could be a propensity on the perpetrator to kill the victim as she would be a witness against the perpetrator.
 Further, the offender might be susceptible to reformation.”
 Echoing similar sentiments, Sarode says, “Sex is a ‘mental state of mind’ and we cannot consider any castrated man as non-dangerous.
 In fact, after castration he will perform sexual assaults in other heinous ways.
 Life imprisonment can be an appropriate punishment.”

 Suggested measures – Nair says such crimes can be averted if the government takes a few preventive measures.

 These should include helplines for women and children from the tier of panchayat upwards, women and child welfare commissions in every village and women-friendly police stations administered by women among others.

 Nair avers that courts presided over by women judges that function in a time-bound manner with limited avenues of appeal would go a long way in instilling a sense of seriousness with respect to tackling the crime.

 “There should be proper and immediate economic, medical, legal support available for the rape victims,” adds Sarode.
 He also opines that only private lawyers should be allowed to represent the victims because many times public prosecutors just represent the police and State forgetting the victim's rights and plights.

-Sensitising the police on such issues is also a grave concern that needs to be addressed.
+Sensitising the police on such issues is also a concern that needs to be addressed.
 Fifty per cent of such cases will disappear just by doing so, feels V.N.
 Rai, Director, Sardar Vallabhbhai Patel National Police Academy.